Waterfront Action Logo

 • Transit improvements/additions

-The study process includes public outreach and considerable public input, with a series of community meetings in both Alameda and Oakland:
+The study process included public outreach and considerable public input, with a series of community meetings in both Alameda and Oakland:

 • Project Opportunities and Constraints: April 10 & 12, 2008